YHuUBC/energy_efficiency_analysis/README.md

 As a data scientist, we aim to find the relationship or contribution factors of each important features corresponding to the heating load.
-We plan to run multiple machine learing model such as,
+We plan to run multiple machine learning model such as,

 - KNN